 The following figure shows the NoC QoS view:

 The following figure shows the NoC Power view generated by the report power command:

 xcvp1202.
 Hence, power is reported only for the used clock buffers in the design.
-Versal premium stacked silicon interconnect technology (SSIT) devices support NoC clock gating on for non DFX designs in the present release.
+Versal premium stacked silicon interconnect technology (SSIT) devices do not support NoC clock gating in the present release.
 Hence, all the clock buffers are used in every design.

 Vivado/Vitis generates .xpe file during implementation runs as well as during NoC compiler runs.
 These .xpe files can be imported to the XPE tool using import functionality for performing detailed what-if analysis.
 For more information, see Xilinx Power Estimator User Guide for Versal ACAP (UG1275).
 The generated .xpe file can be found in the following path: project_1.gen/sources_1/common/nsln/NOC_Power.xpe.